byronbaldizon/000webhostDB/README.md

 # 000webhostDB
-Set up and php code for 000webhost database
+Set up and php code for 000webhost database testing

 ## PURPOSE
 This is a .php file for a 000Webhostapp hosting.
 The code is: